NorthVine-Consulting/managerdash-docs/docs/1_getting-started/b_github_token.md

 **Q: Is my token stored securely in ManagerDash?**
 A: Yes.
 ManagerDash stores the token locally using Electron's secure storage.
 It's never transmitted anywhere except to GitHub's API.

+**Q: Does ManagerDash support GitHub Enterprise?**
+A: Yes!
+ManagerDash supports both GitHub.com and GitHub Enterprise Server.
+Select your server type in Preferences and enter your Enterprise URL.

+**Q: Can I use the same token for GitHub.com and GitHub Enterprise?**
+A: No. You must generate separate tokens from each instance.
+A token from GitHub.com won't work with Enterprise, and vice versa.

+**Q: How do I generate a token for GitHub Enterprise?**
+A: Follow the same steps as for GitHub.com, but start at your Enterprise URL: `https://your-enterprise-url/settings/tokens`.
+The process is identical.

+**Q: What if my GitHub Enterprise instance is behind a VPN?**
+A: ManagerDash will work as long as your machine has network access to the Enterprise server.
+Make sure you're connected to your VPN before fetching PRs.

+**Q: Can I switch between GitHub.com and Enterprise?**
+A: Yes!
+Simply change the server type in Preferences and update your token.
+Each configuration is saved independently.

 ## Summary Checklist